adamyonk/adamyonk.com/src/pages/resume.md

 ---
 templateKey: "page"
 title: Résumé
-date: 2018-04-19T21:08:13.490Z
+#date: 2018-04-19T21:08:13.490Z
-updated: 2020-01-17T02:00:00.000Z
+updated: 2020-01-20T02:00:00.000Z
 ---

 _Adam Jahnke_
 Springfield, MO
 [email](mailto:adamyonk@icloud.com) | [phone](tel:14028179871)

-_References available upon request._
+_References available upon request.
+I take privacy seriously!_

 # Job History

 ## InVision

-Senior Engineer, Lead Engineer
+Senior Programmer, Lead Programmer
 June 2018 – Present

 I have worked closely with the design team to implement an "App Store" UI for third-party Studio plugins; refactored legacy code in the Studio Electron application to better separate logical and presentation code; architected and organized a component library to speed up development and increase the testability of the UI layer.

 ### Responsibilities:

 - New & existing feature development for [InVision Studio](https://www.invisionapp.com/studio) (TypeScript, React, redux)
 - Development of the Studio App Store (TypeScript, React, GraphQL, Apollo)
 - Project lead, development of the Studio Design System (TypeScript, React, Storybook)

 ## Librato/SolarWinds

-Engineer, Senior Engineer
+Programmer, Senior Programmer
 December 2013 – June 2018

 I was fortunate enough to be hired to work with a bunch of data-visualization